photkosee/smart-trip/README.md

 ### Image Component from Next.js
 Next.js has its own way to optimize images for performance by lazy loading and automatically resizing images based on device size.
 However, this native component doesn't seem to work properly when loading images from a third party, such as Google Place Photos in this case.
 It only works if you set the `unoptimized` prop, but then what's the point of using this image component if it cannot perform its intended function?
 It does work fine with static images.

+### Some Problems after deployment
+- Sometimes, I encounter a 504 error when trying to create a new plan, but no meaningful errors are shown.
+Initially, I thought the issue was due to Gemini occasionally responding with an invalid JSON format, causing an error.
+It took me a while to figure out that the cause was actually out of my control.
+With Vercel’s free plan for site deployment, there’s a limited time for backend requests, which is why I only experience the error when a request takes too long.
+I can think of two solutions: upgrade the plan, or move the logic to the frontend since the part involving chatting with Gemini can be handled there (although this isn’t recommended).
+Oh, or hosting the backend elsewhere.